heintayzar-hm/pair/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project using: Railway or render

 <!--
 Example: